rehierl/node-tree-outliner/6-bigger-picture/the-h1-h3-issue.md

 Yes, a section without a "heading" can and should still be declared as being bad practice.

-### Any other "result" will add complexity to low-level implementations.
+### Any other "result" would add complexity to low-level implementations.

 Again, the above considerations are with regards to the abstraction level of a low-level, highly optimized web crawler.
 Any attempt to re-define the (on